1

 There are myths about spaim spokes I should address here.

 Strength is not the failure load.
 Strength in material.
-Stress is load per unit of cross sectional area.
+Stress is load per unit of cross-sectional area.
 Thinner spokes have higher ultimate tensile strength because they are thinner.
-The force and cx force spokes even though they have the same cross sectional area as the sapim race have higher strength so they have higher failure loads.
+The force and cx force spokes, even though they have the same cross-sectional area as the sapim race have higher strength, so they have higher failure loads.
 So fatigue will take longer to do its thing with the Force spokes than with the Sapim Race.
 Now you know I use them.
 That and the thicker elbow.

-Sapims results are not wrong.
+Sapim's results are not wrong.
 The way they are interpreted and used by some is wrong.

 My disc brake wheels mainly use Sapim triple butted spokes.
 This extends spoke life and allows me to use lower spoke count without having to worry about weight limits.
 For example, the Sapim Force and CX-force have a 2.2mm diameter at the elbow.
 This is 21% more cross-sectional area where it matters the most.
 So with these spokes, 24F/24R with 30+mm deep rims and 28F/28R with medium depth rims will be fine for most riders covering the normal weight range.